COVID-19 Update: Duke Gardens is closed until further notice.

 How to join the volunteer family

-There are many volunteer opportunities at Duke Gardens in 2020.
-In order for you to understand volunteering at the Gardens, we ask that you attend one volunteer information session to learn about the Gardens, our volunteer requirements and our specific volunteer needs for 2020.
+There are many volunteer opportunities at Duke Gardens.
+In order for you to understand volunteering at Duke Gardens, we ask that you attend one volunteer information session to learn about the Gardens, our volunteer requirements and our specific volunteer needs.

 ADULT VOLUNTEER REQUIREMENTS